 The Treaty Creek property is located northeast of Stewart, British Columbia.
 In 2009, the Company concluded that they completed the requirements as set out in the option agreement to earn a 51% interest in the property by issuing 100,000 common shares with a fair value ranging from of \$0.23 to \$0.24 per share and by incurring the balance of aggregate exploration expenditures in excess of \$5,000,000.
-Each of the claims is subject to either a 2% or 3% NSR royalty interest.
-The Company has the option to purchase certain royalty interests for \$1,000,000.
-The Company also has the option, and in certain circumstances is required to purchase other royalty interests for \$6,000,000.
-Future obligations and disputes under the agreement are outlined in note 17.
+Each of the claims is subject to either a 1% or 2% NSR royalty interest.
+The NSR interests apply only to the Company's 51% interest in the Treaty Creek property.
+The Company has the option to purchase certain royalty interests for \$1,500,000 with the exception of 0.5% which cannot be purchased and will remain on the claims.
+Future obligations under the agreement are outlined in note 17.

 In 2016, an impairment on the value of the Treaty Creek property was recorded in the amount of \$5,788,101.
-The value now recorded in the financial statements is based on the negotiated value of the sale of 31% of the Company's interest in the property subsequent to March 31, 2016 (See note 17).
+Also in 2016, the Company disposed of 31% of its 51% interest in the property for 500,000 common shares of the purchaser with a deemed value of \$0.84.
+The Company maintains a 20% carried interest in the property and is not obligated to contribute to exploration costs until a production notice is given by the operator of the property.
+Cash disposition costs of \$6,001 were incurred as part of the disposition (See note 17).